dekoza/mtgpl/comprules.rst

 711.7
 -----
 When a double-faced permanent transforms, it doesn't become a new object.
 Any effects that applied to that permanent will continue to apply to it after it transforms.

-Example: An effect gives Village Ironsmith (the front face of a double-faced card) +2/+2 until end of turn and then Village Ironsmith transforms into Ironfang.
+**Example:** An effect gives :mtgtip:`Village Ironsmith` (the front face of a double-faced card) +2/+2 until end of turn and then Village Ironsmith transforms into :mtgtip:`Ironfang`.
 Ironfang will continue to get +2/+2 until end of turn.

 .. _mtgcr-711-8: